zwpku/colvars-finder/docs/math_backgrounds.rst

 .. rubric:: Representation of ColVars

-In applications, we often expect that the collective variables, denoted by :math:`\xi:\mathbb{R}^{d}\rightarrow \mathbb{R}^k`, are invariant under rotations and translations, or that :math:`\xi` is a function of features (bond distances, angles, etc.)
+In molecular applications, we often expect that the collective variables, denoted by :math:`\xi:\mathbb{R}^{d}\rightarrow \mathbb{R}^k`, are invariant under rotations and translations, or that :math:`\xi` is a function of features (bond distances, angles, etc.)
 To achieve this goal, the training tasks in the module :mod:`colvarsfinder.core` look for :math:`\xi` that is of the form